SCANFIL PLC FINANCIAL STATEMENTS RELEASE 24 FEBRUARY 2015 10.15 A.M.

 The company publishes a notice of the Annual General Meeting later separately.

-This financial statement bulletin has been prepared in accordance with the IAS 34 Interim Financial Reporting standard.
+This financial statements release has been prepared in compliance with the IAS 34 Interim Financial Reporting standard.

-The interim report has been prepared applying the same accounting principles as in Scanfil EMS Group’s financial statements for 2011.
+The interim report has been prepared following the same accounting principles as in the 2013 financial statements.

 |CONSOLIDATED INCOME STATEMENT|

 |10 – 12||10 – 12||1 – 12||1 – 12|